GuyArieli17/Final-University-Project-/library/simulation-module/readme.md

 ## How to install?
-go into this folder and write in the terminal
+go into this folder and write in the terminal:
 ```bash
 pip install .
 ```